 How to Make Your Japanese Paper Lantern

-First, download the pattern for this project from my free resource library.
+First, download Design #95 which is the pattern for this project from my free resource library.
 If you’re going to cut it out on your cutting machine, upload the file to your design software.
 If you’re not sure how to upload an SVG cut file to Cricut Design Space, watch this helpful video training series I made.

 Note that there is a layer of lines that need to be converted to score lines.
 So either convert those or remove that layer entirely.

 Cut out your cardstock and your rice paper or vellum.

 Please note that I designed this lantern to be cut on a piece of 8.5″ x 11″ paper placed on your cutting mat in the landscape position.
 If you do that, you don’t have to worry about sizing or anything.

 Fold your lantern on the score lines between each pane.

 Glue the rice paper or vellum window panes on the inside of your Japanese paper lantern.